dainst/idai-field/CONTRIBUTING.md

 ## Any requirements for a Pull Request (PR)?

-- Before making a PR, make sure you pushed your changes from a branch other than `master`.
-- Name the new branch after the changes are pushed to the PR and link the corresponding issue.
+- Your changes need to be in a new branch named after your feature or issue.
+Make sure not to use the `master` branch.
+- If applicable, link the corresponding issue in your pull request.
+- Describe your changes and if applicable the reasoning behind them in your pull request.
+Be prepared to discuss with us.
 - Do not introduce new dependencies.
 (Or discuss with us first, if you must.)
 - Follow the Style Guide